 Training, training, training.
 Skill is the single most important factor in your success as a transcriptionist.

 People mistakenly think that you only need to type fast to be successful.
 Those people would be wrong.
 While speed and accuracy are certainly useful, hearing (really and truly HEARING) words and typing them up, punctuating the spoken word correctly, and having knowledge of industry standards are skills you'll need for success, and all of them take practice.

 To be successful, you want quality training like you can find with Transcribe Anywhere.
 Our courses teach you everything you need to know to be a successful transcriptionist working from home.
 We provide real audio (from real clients!) to practice with and provide detailed feedback and resources.

-Our free email course is a great place to start if you want to explore general or legal transcription as a work-from-home career.
+Our free workshop is a great place to start if you want to explore general or legal transcription as a work-from-home career.

 What separates a ho-hum transcriptionist from an excellent one?
 Is there even a demand for transcription?
 Who hires transcriptionists?

 Can anyone be a transcriptionist?